gardener/documentation/website/documentation/getting-started/observability/_index.md

 Fluentbit runs as a daemonset on each seed node.
 It scrapes logs of the kubernetes control plane components, like apiserver or etcd.

-It also gets logs of the Gardener deployed components like machine-controller-manager or the cluster autoscaler, which is useful when finding out why nodes got created or have been replaced.
+It also scrapes logs of the Gardener deployed components which run next to the control plane of the cluster, like the machine-controller-manager or the cluster autoscaler.
+Debugging those components, for example, would be helpful when finding out why certain worker groups got scaled up or why nodes were replaced.

 #### Data Flow - Monitoring

-Looking at Prometheus, our monitoring solution, in more detail:
+Next to each shoot's control plane, we deploy an instance of Prometheus in the seed.

-An instance of Prometheus runs in the seed cluster next to the shoot's control plane.
+Gardener uses [Prometheus](https://prometheus.io/) for storing and accessing shoot-related metrics and alerting.

-Prometheus is a monitoring solution, which includes alerting and uses a time-series database as its data store.
+The diagram below shows the data flow of metrics.

-In our setup, Prometheus scrapes different pods or system processes in order to gather metrics and preserve them.
+Plutono uses PromQL queries to query data from Prometheus.
+It then visualises those metrics in dashboards.

-This diagram shows the data flow where Prometheus scrapes different targets.
-After that it persists the data, which can then be visualized via queries in the Plutono dashboards.
+Prometheus itself scrapes various targets for metrics, as seen in the diagram below by the arrows pointing to the Prometheus instance.

 ![](./images/data-flow-monitoring.png)